 During the spring of 2017, I was working on The Harris Home which was right beside the cutest little bungalow that had seen better days.
-I'm always on the look-out for investment properties, especially in Hampton Heights, so I knew that the home had gone through the foreclosure process and would soon be up for sale.
-So I watched and waited until one day I noticed a crew cleaning out the house.
+I'm always on the look-out for investment properties, especially in Hampton Heights, so I knew the property had gone through the foreclosure process and would soon be up for sale.
+So, I watched and waited until one day I noticed a crew cleaning out the house.
 I hit the brakes and decided I would go and check things out.
 After convincing the crew to let me take a peek inside, I was immediately smitten.
-Even with all of the trash and less than desirable smells, room by room I was growing more and more interested.
+Even with all of the trash and bad smells, room by room I was growing more and more interested.

 And before we go any further I'd like to pause briefly for clarification.
 I viewed this house through the eyes of an investor who simply wanted to renovate and resale the home.
 Having only been in my (then) current home for a little under two years, I truly had no intention of moving again so quickly and certainly wasn't looking for a house for myself.
 However, by the time I got to the back of the house, I knew this was going to be my next home.
 Here's why...

 First, I loved the back yard and the size of the lot.
 Large lots near downtown are few and far between and honestly, I never had noticed the lot sizes on this particular street.
 Working in the yard is like therapy for me and I have two beloved dogs that like to run and play.
 Even with the overgrown lot, I could immediately see the potential and fell in love.
-So far the back has been cleared, twice, and then seeded, a new concrete parking pad was poured in front of the workshop, and a few plants have been added here and there.
-I hired a landscape designer to develop a plan for the area between the back of my house and the small storage shed and look forward to implementing that design as time and budget allow over the next few years.
+First the back yard was cleared and then seeded followed by a new concrete parking pad that was poured in front of the garage.
+Over the last couple of years I've worked hard to landscape around the house and garage and recently converted the smaller of the two buildings into my office.

-The trade-off in doing a lot of the work on my own, along with the help of some of my family, is that it has taken longer to complete.
+The trade-off in doing a lot of the work on my own, along with the help of some of my family, is that it took a little longer to complete.
 I work on my home in between other projects so that's just how it goes.
 I moved in on December 1, 2017 because I had all of the necessities: one working bathroom, heat/air, refinished hardwood floors, a refrigerator, and a fenced back yard for the dogs.
 Everything else is optional for me.
-It's almost completed and this is hands down my favorite house and renovation project.
+The house is essentially completed (as of January 2021) although I'll always have a project, or two, in the works but this is hands down my favorite house and renovation project.
 But of course, I always say that.